- How is breast cancer in men treated?

 Chemo may be recommended in several different situations.

 Chemotherapy for advanced breast cancer: Chemo can also be used as the main treatment for men whose cancer has already spread beyond the breast and underarm area when it is diagnosed, or if it spreads after initial treatments.
-The length of treatment depends on whether the cancer shrinks, how much it shrinks, and how well a man tolerates treatment.
+The length of treatment depends on whether the cancer shrinks, how much it shrinks, and how well you tolerate treatment.

 How is chemotherapy given?

-Chemo is often more effective when combinations of drugs are used.
+For early-stage breast cancer, combinations of drugs are often used.
 There are many combinations in use, and it's not clear that any single combination is clearly the best.
 Clinical studies continue to compare today's most effective treatments against something that may be better.

 Dose-dense chemotherapy: Doctors have found that giving the cycles of certain chemo agents closer together can lower the chance that the cancer will come back and improve survival in some patients.
 This usually means giving the same chemo that is normally given (such as AC → T), but giving it every 2 weeks instead of every 3 weeks.
 A drug (growth factor) to help boost the white blood cell count is given after the chemo to make sure the white blood cell count returns to normal in time for the next cycle.
 This approach can be used for both adjuvant and neoadjuvant chemo.
-It can lead to more side effects and be harder to take, so it isn’t for everyone.
+It can lead to more problems with low blood counts, though, so it isn’t for everyone.

 Possible side effects of chemotherapy